What Are The Basic Requirements For A Data Analyst Or A Data Scientist?

 If you’re trying to step into the data science field and have gone through any job portal, most likely you’ve observed that both data scientist and data analyst job positions are in high demand with impressive salaries.
 While both these positions share some similarities, there’re significant differences in terms of basic requirements understanding which is necessary to select a path to follow.
-In this post, we’ve outlined the fundamental requirements for both data scientist and data analyst positions to help you make an informed decision.
+In this post, we’ve outlined the fundamental requirements for a data analyst or a data scientist positions to help you make an informed decision.

 1- Data scientist